 Consolidated operating profit slipped 8.5 percent, down to $191 million from last year’s $209 million, while net earnings dipped 9.2 percent, coming in at $96 million, compared with $106 million in 2004.

 Although overall pricing and mix was in line with expectations and the company fulfilled strong productivity and cost controls, Whirlpool said its quarterly margin was impacted by $180 million in higher materials and oil-related costs.
-The company has implemented “selected” price increases, effective this month, in response to higher costs.
+Other factors influencing lower second-quarter results were unfavorable currency and higher restructuring expense, compared with last year.